Itsfoss0/alx-low_level_programming/0x0C-more_malloc_free/README.md

 # More on mallocs and free function in c
-Before we have al look at static and dynamic memory allocation, What exactly is memory allocation in the first place?
+Before we have a look at static and dynamic memory allocation, What exactly is memory allocation in the first place?

-Memory allocation is the process of allocating physical or virtual memory space to computer programs and services
+Memory allocation is the process of allocating physical or virtual memory space to computer programs and services.
+Memory allocation is divided into two.

-So What exactly is <code>malloc()</code> and why is it important?
-The <code>malloc()</code> function is used to allocate a certain amount of memory durign execution of a program.
-It will request a block of memory ( as specified in the malloc call) from the heap and once the request is granted, the Operating system will reserve the requested block of memory and malloc will return a pointer to the reserved space.

-When the amount of memory is no longer needed anymore, you need to return it to the operating system by calling <code>free()</code>
+1. Static memory allocarion.
+2. Dynamic memory allocation.

 ## Dynamic VS static memory allocation in C.
 Below are the major difference between the two.